-On February 3, 2023, we entered into the Purchase Agreement with Lincoln Park, pursuant to which we have the right to sell to Lincoln Park up to \$10.0 million in shares of common stock, subject to certain limitations, from time to time over the 36 month period commencing on the date that a registration statement covering the resale of the shares is declared effective by the SEC.
-As of May 5, 2023, we have sold 125,000 shares of common stock to Lincoln Park pursuant to the Purchase Agreement for aggregate gross proceeds of approximately \$442,310.
+On February 3, 2023, we entered into the Purchase Agreement with Lincoln Park Capital, LLC ("Lincoln Park"), pursuant to which we have the right to sell to Lincoln Park up to \$10.0 million in shares of common stock, subject to certain limitations, from time to time over the 36 month period commencing on the date that a registration statement covering the resale of the shares is declared effective by the SEC.
+During the quarter ended June 30, 2023, we sold 105,000 shares of common stock to Lincoln Park pursuant to the Purchase Agreement for aggregate gross proceeds of approximately \$0.4 million.